Stephen II, Ban of Bosnia: Conflicts in Dalmatia

-After seeing that Ban Nikola Omodejev was unable to weaken the position of Nelipić, Hungarian King Charles I deposed him.
+After seeing that Ban Nicholas Felsőlendvai was unable to weaken the position of Nelipić, Hungarian King Charles I deposed him.
 The new man for the job was one of his most trusted men, Ban Mikac Mihaljević.
 Ban Mikac advanced toward Croatia in the summer of 1325.
 Bosnian Ban Stephen II sent several squadrons to assist him in his offensive.
 In 1326, after taking Babonić family cities Mikac advanced deeper into Croatia, where he meet Stephen's reinforcements.
 The expedition eventually had little success, so Mikac sent a portion of his army to Bihać which would serve as defence against Nelipić's possible counterattacks and retreated to Hungary.

 Ban Stephen II gained territories, expending his realm to the coast by annexing space between mouths of the Cetina and the Neretva rivers, and all in between Bosnia main proper and the coast, namely vast expanses of karst poljes of Livanjsko, Duvanjsko and Glamočko, which will from that point on be known as Završje (also "Western Sides", Zapadne Strane), until territorial reconfiguration under Ottomans.
 Ban also annexed towns and forts of Imotski, Livno, Duvno, Glamoč, Grahovo.
 In just a year from this point Stephen II will turn to Zahumlje and annex it for Bosnian realm as well.

 Conflict with Serbia

-By 1326 Ban Stephen II attacked Serbia in a military alliance with the Republic of Ragusa and conquered Zahumlje (or Hum), gaining more of Adriatic Sea coast, from mouth of the Neretva to Konavle, with areas significant Orthodox population under Archbishopric of Ohrid and mixed Orthodox and Catholic population in coastal areas and around Ston.
+By 1326 Ban Stephen II attacked Serbia in a military alliance with the Republic of Ragusa and conquered Zahumlje (or Hum), gaining more of Adriatic Sea coast, from mouth of the Neretva to Konavle, with areas significant Orthodox population under Serbian Orthodox Church and mixed Orthodox and Catholic population in coastal areas and around Ston.
 He also expanded into Završje, including the fields of Glamoč, Duvno and Livno.

 These parts of the province of Hum, that Ban conquered and annexed for Bosnia, were ruled by the Serbian vassalage family the Branivojevićs and their overlord Crep, Stefan Dečanski's viceroy for Trebinje and coastal areas around Ston, whom Branivojević attacked and killed.
 The King Stefan had no desire to defend this family and their lands from Ban Stephen's forces claiming their past sins, but in reality he assessed Bosnians to strong for his forces.
 Bosnia controlled the coast from the border with Ragusa across Neretva to Omiš.
 Ban Stephen himself killed two members of the Branivojević, while Branko Branivojević fled to Serbia and sought help from King Stefan and then headed to Ragusa, from where he proceeded to Ston.
 Ban Stephen pursued the chase of Branko, but eventually the Ragusan forces caught the last of the four brothers from the Branivojević.
 The Bosnian titles included Lord of the Hum Land ever after.
 Ban Stephen became the ruler of all the lands from Cetina to Neretva with the exception of Omiš which was taken by the Hungarians.